CUH Logo

 *Warning: Be cautious about buying batteries via the internet; always use a reputable supplier and brand.

-Battery disposal & safety
+Battery disposal and safety

 Please store and dispose of your batteries safely using local recycling facilities.
 Theses are often available at supermarkets.